ndh2np/SSD2024Dec_Learners_materials/practical1/readme.md

-## Practical Title: Building a CRUD REST API with Node.js and Express
+## Practical 1: Building a CRUD REST API with Node.js and Express

 ## Practice Duration: 2 hours